aomidsalar/PM566_Midterm/index.md

 input <- data.table::fread("Quarterly_Census_of_Employment_and_Wages__QCEW_.csv")
 ```

-#Introduction
+# Introduction

 An issue that I have seen being constantly spoken about is the economy and the rise of inflation.
 Being a student in the science field, I have very little background on economics; frankly, the last time I took a course in economics was in high school.
 I was interested in examining wage disparities, more specifically throughout California, within the education sector and within colleges and universities, as this is the area I'm currently working in.

 #### The question that I will be exploring is:
-#### How have wages throughout California, especially within Colleges and Universities, changed from 2004 until 2020?
+#### How have wages throughout California, in the education sector, and in Colleges and Universities changed from 2004 until 2020?

 The dataset I used is California's Quarterly Census of Employment and Wages from data.gov (https://catalog.data.gov/dataset/quarterly-census-of-employment-and-wages-qcew).
 It contains 4351631 rows and 15 columns, categorized by the following variables: